-We are definitely going to be camping in our backyard again this year.
-It has been awhile since we have done this. the last time we set our tent up, the wind over night blew it into the bushes on us.
-Yes, we could, possibly go to a camp ground this summer, but I don’t know that they will be open and I think we’ll still be staying home as often as possible.
+This camping theme backyard summer camp is just what you need this summer.
+The last time we set our tent up, the wind overnight blew it into the bushes on us.
+Yes, we could, possibly go to a campground this summer, but I think we’ll still be staying home with a bathroom nearby.

 Backyard Summer Camp: Camping!